-Why Choose a Ducted Heat Pump
+Why Choose a Ducted Heat Pump?

-Why Choose a Ductless Heat Pump
+Why Choose a Ductless Heat Pump?

-- You’re planning renovation or new construction: Why not ditch the space-consuming ducts when you remodel parts of your home?
+- You’re planning a renovation or new construction: Why not ditch the space-consuming ducts when you remodel parts of your home?
 A ductless system offers you greater design freedom.